Home Presses Intro Site Map P.R. Chemicals Answers Secure Shopping Cart

 sitemap

-If you are trying to figure out what tools you need for a certain bullet, you might look first at the design page to get an idea of whether your bullet is something we already have named and consider a standard design.
-The design page (www.Corbins.com/design.htm) also has links to specifications for certain standard bullets, and tells you what kind of tools or dies are used for a given design, in general terms.
-Next, you might try the kit builder page, which steps you through the various questions and tools one by one so you can put together a kit of tooling and supplies (with pricing shown).
-You might also check out the dies page and the bullets page, for more in-depth information about how various dies work and why you may or may not need certain kinds for certain bullet designs.
+If you are trying to figure out what tools you need for a certain bullet, look first at the design page to see if your bullet is already a standard design.
+The design page also has links to specifications for standard bullets, and tells you what kind of tools or dies are used for a given design.
+Next, try the kit builder page, which steps you through the various questions and tools one by one so you can put together a kit of tooling and supplies (with pricing shown).
+Then check out the dies page and the bullets page, for more in-depth information about how various dies work and why you may or may not need certain kinds for certain bullet designs.

 5. Underlined word links

 Some folks don't realize that there is a wealth of information hidden behind the underlined word links, and behind nearly every icon or photo or drawing that you see.
 Try clicking some of the drawings, photos, or underlined words to see what further illustrations, charts, or whole new web pages will appear relating to that word or picture.
-This is a very detailed site, but you don't have to wade through all of it.
-Just pick out the information the pertains to your specific bullet or idea and pursue those links for more details.
+You don't have to wade through everything here.
+Just pick out the information the pertains to your specific needs and pursue those links for more details.

 6. Price list

-The price list is found both by explicit words with hot-links, and on every page in the Navigation Box discussed above under prices.
+Every page on this website has a Navigation Box, discussed above.
+The Navigation Box always has a link to prices.
 Because Corbin builds tools for virtually every caliber and style of bullet known to man and many that are not (yet, until you become famous for making your new bullet design known...with our help if you want it), we don't list every caliber and every possible style with all the tools you need for each.
 That would use up most of the world wide web all by itself!
-Instead, we try to show you the principles and techniques for general styles of bullets, and the size of dies/press that you need for a given range of calibers, then let you choose any of the styles or calibers you desire...either made to order (custom) or made to a standard Corbin design.
-The pricing for standard products is shown, with indications as to the cost of some of the custom work, or "T&M" listed when we need more information in order to give you a quote or a development agreement.
+Instead, we show you the techniques to make general styles of bullets, and the size of dies/press that you need for a given range of calibers, then let you choose any of the styles or calibers you desire...either made to order (custom) or made to a standard Corbin design.
+Likewise, you can go to the Secure Server Shopping Cart from any page.
+(See the Navigation Box, right-hand side, for the Padlock symbol, and simply click it to go to the on-line store.)

 7. Document Server